calsaviour/longevity/README.md

 3. Some pictures in the dataset (I estimate <2%) have more than one person in them, which is "corrupt" data.

+4. Some of the pictures are in black and white, others are colored.
+I don't think this is good because black and white pictures are older / might leak some sort of information.

-3. I've done very little optimization: there is a lot of room for performance improvements
+5. I've done very little optimization: there is a lot of room for performance improvements

 Other possible problems: I haven't thought hard about data leakage, so maybe